American Tourist Shot And Killed In Mexico City By Stray Bullet

-An American tourist on vacation south of the border was accidentally killed in an upscale part of Mexico City, Mexico on Monday, July 10, as she departed a taco restaurant.
+An American tourist on vacation south of the border was accidentally killed in an upscale part of Mexico City, Mexico, on Monday, July 10, as she departed a taco restaurant.

 The Mexico City Attorney General’s office stated that the woman was struck by the bullet mistakingly as two men on a motorcycle opened fire on another man who was on the sidewalk.

-As reported by The New York Post, Tatiana Mirutenko, 27, was the victim of this mistaken shooting, while exiting a restaurant in the Lomas de Chapultepec neighborhood of the Mexico capital.
+As reported by The New York Post, Tatiana Mirutenko, 27, was the victim of this mistaken shooting while exiting a restaurant in the Lomas de Chapultepec neighborhood of the Mexico capital.
 The attack happened at 5:50 am in an area known well as a hotspot for tourists.

-Mirutenko, who was enjoying a vacation to the southern nation was not pronounced dead at the scene but was taken to a local hospital where she passed away not long after.
+Mirutenko, who was enjoying a vacation to the southern nation, was not pronounced dead at the scene but was taken to a local hospital where she passed away not long after.

 The 27-year-old woman and her husband James Hoover hailed from San Francisco and were celebrating their first wedding anniversary together in the vibrant city, traveling with three other couples.